-Growth marketing agencies focus especially on helping companies scale in size and revenue.
-They’re usually not limited to the typical marketing activities, like content creation.
-Instead, these agencies like to align with sales to implement strategies that get everyone on the same page and create a seamless funnel that leads to more business.
+Growth marketing agencies focus on helping companies scale in size and revenue.
+They’re not limited to typical marketing activities, like content creation.
+Instead, these agencies like to align with sales to implement growth strategies that get everyone on the same page and create a seamless funnel that drives lead generation and more business.

 Agencies usually have: